nextflow-io/nextflow/docs/sharing.rst

   process.container = 'my-docker-image'
   docker.enabled = true

-In this way when the pipeline execution is started, it will automatically download the required Docker image and execute with it.
+In this way when you launch the pipeline execution, the Docker image will be automatically downloaded and used to run your tasks.

-Read :ref:`docker-page` page to lean more how use Docker containers with Nextflow.
+Read the :ref:`docker-page` page to lean more on how to use Docker containers with Nextflow.

-This mix of technologies make it possible to write self-contained and truly reproducible pipeline which requires zero configuration and be reproduced in any system having a Java VM and Docker engine installed.
+This mix of technologies makes it possible to write self-contained and truly reproducible pipelines which require zero configuration and can be reproduced in any system having a Java VM and a Docker engine installed.

 .. [#] BitBucket provides two types of version control system: `Git` and `Mercurial`.
 Nextflow it supports only the `Git` one.